WeatherWool Fabric Batches

 The Batches are listed from newest to oldest.

 - Batch 7 ...
 Purchased in April 2020.
 This fiber was caught in Hurricane Ida and we had to re-clean it, which required mixing with Batch 8.
-I don't know exact details yet, but it seems the Ida-emergency has forced us to combine Batch 7 and 8 into a much-bigger than originally planned Batch 7.
+I don't know exact details yet, but the Ida-emergency has forced us to combine Batch 7 and 8 into a much-bigger than originally planned Batch 7.

 - Batch 5 ...
-Purchased April 2018 ... in early 2021.
-All Batch 5 fiber has been made into Fabric and mostly already made into garments, many of which are in stock now.
-Black Fabric is presently being sewn into Anoraks and All-Around Jackets.
+Purchased April 2018 and Fabric completed in early 2021.
+All Batch 5 fiber has been made into garments.
+Mostly Anoraks and All-Around Jackets.